enqueuezero/site/sidecar.md

 * Place peripheral tasks like logging, monitoring, proxy, circuit breaker inside a standalone process or container.
 * The independent process or container co-locate with the supporting application.
-* Provide a generic interface whatever the programming language of the app is.
+* Provide a generic interface for sending data whatever the programming language of the app is.

 In the container era, service mesh software such as Linkerd, Istio, are often deployed as sidecars.